Fidelisesq/AWS-Cloud-Resume/Documentation.md

 |---|---|

 #### **Challenges & Strategies**
 When I started I had partial success of deplpyment here and there.
 I actually lost count of the number of `Workflow Runs` before I got a clean successfull run.
-I
+This section came with lots of debugging, learning to use `event`status and conditions to achieve my goal.

 ---

 ## **3. End-to-End Test with Cypress**

-To ensure the website functions as expected after deployment, I implemented automated end-to-end (E2E) tests using **Cypress**.
-These tests are triggered automatically after a successful infrastructure deployment, ensuring that the website is not only deployed but also fully functional.
+In this Cypress workflow, I run tests on the deployed resume website to ensure its functionality after the infrastructure is successfully deployed.
+The workflow triggers once the `Deploy Infrastructure` workflow completes, confirming the deployment was successful before starting the Cypress tests.

+The tests check various elements on the page, such as verifying that my name appears, confirming the presence of key sections like "Professional Summary" and "Personal Project Experience," and ensuring links to my GitHub, LinkedIn, and blog work correctly.
+Additionally, I check the visitor count and ensure that no images are broken on the page.
+The results are then recorded and accessible in the Cypress Dashboard for analysis.

 #### **Cypress Workflow**

-The Cypress tests are executed in a separate GitHub Actions workflow that runs after the `Deploy Infrastructure` workflow completes successfully.
-Here’s how it works:

-1. **Pre-Check Step**:
-   - The workflow first verifies that the `infrastructure-deployment` job in the `Deploy Infrastructure` workflow has succeeded.
-   - If the deployment is confirmed as successful, the Cypress tests are initiated.

-2. **Cypress Execution**:
-   - The workflow sets up Node.js, installs the necessary dependencies, and proceeds to run the Cypress tests.
-   - Before executing the tests, the workflow waits for the website to become available at `https://fidelis-resume.fozdigitalz.com/`.
-   - Test results are recorded and can be accessed in the Cypress Dashboard for detailed analysis.

 ```yaml
 name: Cypress Tests